hexojs/hexo-renderer-marked/README.md

 Save the file in "scripts/" folder and run Hexo as usual.

-Notice `renderer.heading = function (text, level) {` corresponds to [this line](https://github.com/hexojs/hexo-renderer-marked/blob/a93ebeb1e8cc11e754630c0a1506da9a1489b2b0/lib/renderer.js#L21).
 Refer to [renderer.js](https://github.com/hexojs/hexo-renderer-marked/blob/master/lib/renderer.js) on how this plugin overrides the default methods.
 For other methods not covered by this plugin, refer to marked's [documentation](https://marked.js.org/using_pro#renderer).

 #### Tokenizer